 Upper East Side

-Perhaps the area on the list with the most listings resembling the traditional vacation rental (i.e. multi-bedroom houses, pools, etc), Miami’s Upper East Side can be an extremely profitable place to operate a short term rental.
-The up and coming neighborhood is quickly becoming known for it’s modern homes, trendy sidewalk cafes, art galleries, and good restaurants.
-The area is an attractive place for many family traveler groups who are looking to be central yet require larger space with multiple bedrooms to accommodate them.
-Some of Miami’s most successful larger properties on Airbnb, VRBO, and HomeAway are located in the Upper East Side with six figure revenues not out of the question for rockstar listings.
+Perhaps the area most resembling traditional vacation rentals (multi-bedroom houses, pools, etc.), Miami’s Upper East Side is exceptionally profitable for operating a short-term rental.
+This up-and-coming neighborhood is becoming known for its modern homes, trendy cafes, art galleries, and restaurants.
+It’s highly attractive to families needing central yet spacious accommodations.
+Some of Miami’s most successful Airbnb, VRBO, and HomeAway listings are located in the Upper East Side, with revenues often reaching six figures for standout properties.

 Downtown Miami